Harriet Beecher Stowe House (Cincinnati, Ohio): Description

 The 5,000 square foot house was completed in 1833 and was constructed specifically to house the president of the Lane Seminary.
 The house was provided by the seminary to the Beechers.
 Harriet and most of her brothers and sisters (11 Beecher children lived to adulthood) lived with their father in this house.

 Museum today

-The Harriet Beecher Stowe House in Cincinnati is owned by the Ohio Historical Society.
+The Harriet Beecher Stowe House in Cincinnati is owned by the Ohio History Connection.
 It is located in the Walnut Hills neighborhood (Martin Luther king exit from Interstate 71) at 2950 Gilbert Avenue, Cincinnati, OH 45206 and is operated by volunteers with the Friends of the Harriet Beecher Stowe House, Inc.

 It is open to the public, located in small park, and operated as an historical and cultural site, focusing on Stowe and her family, the Lane Seminary, abolitionists, and the Underground Railroad.
 The site also presents African-American history.